Winter Storm Watch from SUN 3:00 PM CDT until MON 6:00 PM CDT

 Lincoln County

-of 6 inches is possible.
-Winds could gust as high as 45 mph.
+excess of 6 inches is possible.
+Winds could gust as high as 45

 * WHERE…Portions of central, north central and northeast